Glossary

 Active Cell

-A Cell in the current state of CKB.
-Active cells can be used as inputs to transactions.
+Or live cell, a cell exists in the current CKB state.
+Only active cells can be used as inputs to new transactions.

 Synonyms